Open a free Degiro account now

 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-Interested in buying shares in another football club?
-Luckily Roma isn’t the only football team you can buy shares in – you can also buy shares in clubs such as Manchester United, Celtic and Borussia Dortmund amongst others.
+Borussia Dortmund isn’t the only football team you can buy shares in – you can also buy shares in clubs such as Manchester United, Juventus and Celtic amongst others.
 See the table below for all the current football clubs that you can buy shares in.

 |Arsenal FC||England||Premier League|